The Young Brothers and Bon Scott were all born in Scotland. They formed the group after moving to Australia.

 They sometimes had trouble getting into their own shows because they looked just as scruffy as their fans.

-In 1989, the US military blared AC/DC music at General Manuel Noriega's compound in Panama for 2 days straight.
+In 1989, the US military blared AC/DC music at General Manuel Noriega's compound in Panama for two days straight.
 The dictator surrendered.

 Brian Johnson races cars as a hobby.
 He used to be a paratrooper. (thanks, Tom - Trowbridge, England)